enricobottazzi/voting_example/README.md

 Let's design the circuit by following the steps defined previously

-### 1. Hash the message with the private key to generate the nullifier

-### 2. Use poseidon to hash the privaye key to get the public key
+### 1. Use poseidon to hash the privaye key to get the public key

-To accomplish this goal we need to instantiate the Poseidon component insde our circuit and assign our `privateKey` as input for the poseidon circuit.
+To accomplish this goal we need to instantiate the Poseidon component inside our circuit and assign our `privateKey` as input for the poseidon circuit.
 Later on the hashed value, output of the poseidon component, will be used when building the merkle proof.

 ```
 template Mkt2Verifier(nLevels) {